vadosnaprimer/pspkvm/trunk/Readme.txt

 Known issues:
 - javacall_file_truncate doesn't ported, so some file truncating operation, such as some RMS operations, may not work as expected
 - Multimedia temporary files may leave on your memory stick sometimes, especially after VM crash.
 They're usually not big, but if you wanna delete the by hands, just goto your PSP's /PSP/GAME/pspkvm/ directory, find the file whose name likes xxxxxxxx_tmp_mus.mid, delete them.
+- Fileconnection rmdir operation may fail for unknown reasons

 Regrssions (comparing with pspkvm 0.1.0a):
 - Game compatibility: Since we changed our code base to phoneME, some games MAY NOT run correctly on pspkvm 0.3.0, which ran well on pspkvm 0.1.0a.
 Although we tested many contents before this release, we still belive that there must be some app/games have regression.
 Any bug report of compatibility regressions is welcome, and important!